jiangtian616/JHenTai/README.md

 An E-Hentai app for Android & iOS & Windows & MacOS & Linux.

-Still in beginning stage, welcome to submit issues.
+Still in development stage, welcome to submit issues or feature requests.

 ## Download & Install